Vocari/Vocari-RVC-Fork/README.md

 3. Choose the target voice model for conversion.
 4. Wait for the processing to complete, and download the converted file.

-## Configuration

-- `config.json` allows you to adjust server settings, model paths, and other parameters.

 ## Troubleshooting

 - **Missing FFmpeg:** If you receive an error about missing FFmpeg, ensure it's installed and available in your system's PATH.